-Change orders can be initiated by Valley Water, or at the request of contractors or both parties.
-In some cases, potential project issues can be prevented or disagreement over contractual terms or change orders resolved by using a Dispute Resolution Board (DRB).
+Change orders can be initiated by Valley Water or at the request of contractors.
+In some cases, potential project issues can be prevented and disagreement over contractual terms or change orders resolved by using a Dispute Resolution Board (DRB).
 Each construction contract specifies whether a DRB will be used for the project and how the costs of the DRB will be shared between Valley Water and the contractor.